drkrillo/docs/creator/optimizing/performance-optimization.md

 You should also avoid having videos playing in regions where they can't be seen.
 For example, if you have a screen indoors, toggle the video using a trigger area based on when the player walks in and out.

 {% hint style="info" %}
 **💡 Tip**: A trick several scenes have used is to stream a single video with multiple regions that are mapped differently to different planes.
-Each video screen uses \[UV mapping]\(\{{< ref "/content/creator/sdk7/3d-essentials/materials.md#using-textures">\}}) to only show a distinct part of the VideoTexture.
+Each video screen uses [UV mapping](../sdk7/3d-essentials/materials.md#using-textures) to only show a distinct part of the VideoTexture.
 Thanks to this, it can appear that there are separate videos playing without the cost of multiple VideoTextures.
 {% endhint %}

 {% hint style="info" %}
 **💡 Tip**: When players are standing outside your scene, VideoTextures are not updated on every frame.
 This helps reduce the impact for surrounding scenes.
-It's nevertheless ideal only turn on the playing of any videos when players \[step inside your scene]\(\{{< ref "/content/creator/sdk7/interactivity/event-listeners.md#player-enters-or-leaves-scene">\}}) .
+It's nevertheless ideal only turn on the playing of any videos when players [step inside your scene](../sdk7/interactivity/event-listeners.md#player-enters-or-leaves-scene) .
 {% endhint %}

 #### Lazy loading